renukat1805/Project1/README.md

 * setup Docker machine (specify security group in the inbound rules.
 Open ssh 22 port to  admin access only and specify customised port 9898 to anyone to access our webpage)
 * Establish Password Less Authentication from Jenkins machine to Docker machine
 * Add ubuntu user in docker group for to run docker commands
-* For this to create a role with AmazonEC2ContainerRegistryFullAccess attached to ec2-instance
+* For this to create a role(name: project_ecr_role1) with AmazonEC2ContainerRegistryFullAccess attached to ec2-instance

 * Authenticate to AWS ECR for this machine we need to install AWSCLI and AWS Configure to create Accesskey and secretaccesskey on IAM for ECR permissions

-        # aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin ${ECR_REGISTRY}"
+        # aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin ${ECR_REGISTRY}

 * pull image from ECR